AndriiKachur/Mymonopoly/README.md

 To test a game you need to login and create a game with two players in a game room (two browsers).
+Test game field can be found at '/game/mock' page.